A Brief Introduction to Lyrica

-Summary: no one has a definitive answer on why Lyrica works on some suffers, but it has been known to help.
+Summary: no one has a definitive answer to why Lyrica works on some suffers, but it has been known to help.

 Some researchers have come to the conclusion that GABA levels are to blame for neuropathic pain and alleviation.
 Others disagree and believe it has anti-hyperalgesic and anti-allodynic actions.

-Read more on this study here: Pregabalin in Neuropathic Pain: Evidences and Possible Mechanisms
+Read more on this study here: Pregabalin in Neuropathic Pain: Evidence and Possible Mechanisms

 However, I read through every study.
 In this study from NCBI, it notes that pregabalin is responsible for alleviating symptoms of various types of neuropathic pain.
 It also says that it does so with “remarkable safety”, which I find surprising.
 Read below to find out why.

 Side Effects of Lyrica

 The side effects of Lyrica are just as famous as the medication itself.